networksetcetera/LODS/lab2.md

 ### Exercise 2: Create a function that's triggered by an HTTP request

-_Note: The interface for Azure Functions has been updated.
+> **Note**: The interface for Azure Functions has been updated.
 Also, as of this writing, Python Functions is supported only in Visual Studio Code._

 #### Task 1: Create an HTTP-triggered function